khiner/MeshEditor/README.md

 ![](screenshot.png)

-For me to learn Vulkan, and to transition [mesh2audio](https://github.com/khiner/mesh2audio) to Vulkan with this project as the mesh library so it's just responsible for the audio/modeling side.
+For me to learn Vulkan.
+I'm also aiming to port [mesh2audio](https://github.com/khiner/mesh2audio) from OpenGL to Vulkan directly in this project.

 ## Features

-List of interesting features so far:
+Features so far:
 * Terse and direct usage of [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp) with little indirection
 * Change and recompile the SPIRV shader code at runtime
 * Resource reflection: Use [`SPIRV-Cross`](https://github.com/KhronosGroup/SPIRV-Cross) to automatically create descriptor set layout bindings for all shader pipelines
-* Instanced rendering of shared geometry with many model transforms
+* Instanced rendering of shared geometry with multiple model transforms
 * Create/delete meshes and mesh instances
 * Editable mesh primitives (Rect, Circle, Cube, IcoSphere, UVSphere, Torus, Cylinder, Cone)
 * Camera rotate & zoom mouse/scrollwheel controls